 'Currency' transfers generate additional costs over and above the exchange rate.
 Such transactions must be agreed beforehand.
 If you pre-empt me and make a payment from which my bank deducts transaction charges, relying on my goodwill to absorb them, you may find that I will not consider the invoice 'paid'.

 Please be aware that direct transfer is not a protected means of payment but you may rely absolutely on my integrity.
 (Just Google me!)
 It is used mainly by business, corporate, and account clients.
 There has been publicity in the UK regarding scams associated with direct payments and I think you should be warned of its potential for abuse.
 For a vendor, a direct funds transfer is better than cash.
 There are no banking charges and the money arrives very quickly.
 But, should the vendor default on the agreement to send goods, there are no banking remedies or guarantees that would help you recover your payment.
 In the event of a refund of a payment made by direct transfer I will need your banking details.
 There is no security issue as money can only be 'pushed' into the specified account, and never 'pulled' from it.
 (I am not able to set up 'Direct Debits'.
 If you need extended credit you can get it from your card provider.)

 - 'PayByLink'.
-I am now processing card payments online.
+I process card payments on-line and secure payment links are sent by email.
 This is the best option for clients without a sterling account.
-It works on an individual, client by client, basis.
+(I have just changed the class of the service.
+Previous notes may not apply.)
+This works on an individual, client by client, basis.
 The payment page is generated for each transaction and does not exist before an invoice has been produced.
 I do not need to have your card details.
 Please note, this is not to be confused with 'PayPal'.
 The service is now provided by WorldPay.
-You can see how the system works here.

 - Non-corporate orders need to be paid for when I have confirmed them.
 Credit and Debit cards are a very easy way of achieving this, especially for overseas